This page details bugs of Deus Ex.

 - The female VersaLife employee has her familiar and unfamiliar names mixed up.

 - The QuickStop computer likely has its second and third username/password mixed up as it has CODE324 as the first's password and CODE323/CODE322 as logins.

 - The wicker basket has content2 set instead of contents, causing its throwing knives to not spawn.

-- Hundley's name is correctly set as Hundly.
+- Hundley's name is incorrectly set as Hundly.

 - The water cooler on the 2nd floor is set to face the wall.